 In 2019, over R15 million was raised and was allocated to 28 partners who make a profound impact on education and the lives of children in the Cape Winelands.
 Managed by the Auction Trust, a Partners Conference has been established where our partners get to know each other, learn from each other and support one another.
 This collaborative mindset has already resulted in enormous impact and increased efficiencies.

-The next Cape Wine Auction will be held on 14 and 15 February 2020.
+The next Cape Wine Auction will be held in 2022.
 We invite you to join us and support us so that together we can continue to inspire a wave of change in the lives of the children in the Cape winelands.
 As Nelson Mandela said “Education is the most powerful weapon which can be used to change the world”.

 What makes the CWA Trust different?